s-ccs/LSLAutoBIDS/docs/developers_documentation.md

     - Compresses into experiment.tar.gz.
     - Removes the uncompressed folder.

-There is a flag in the `lslautobids run` command called `--redo_stim_pc` which when specified, forces overwriting of existing stimulus and experiment files in the BIDS dataset.
-This is useful if there are updates or corrections to the stimulus/behavioral data that need to be reflected in the BIDS dataset.
+There is a flag in the `lslautobids run` command called `--redo_other_pc` which when specified, forces overwriting of existing other and experiment files in the BIDS dataset.
+This is useful if there are updates or corrections to the other/behavioral data that need to be reflected in the BIDS dataset.

 #### 4. Create Raw XDF (`create_raw_xdf()`)
 This function reads the XDF file and creates an MNE Raw object.
 It performs the following steps: